 Step 3: Pick Your Loan

-One of the great things about loanDepot is that they do offer a wide range of loan options.
+One of the great things about loanDepot is that they do offer a wide range of options.
 Since you work with a single loan officer, you can really take the time to weigh your options.
 Depending on the loan you pick, you could impact your interest rate as well as how much of a down payment you need.

 Different things will be important to different people.
 That’s why it’s smart to run multiple scenarios to figure out what works best in terms of both monthly payment and cash needed upfront.